splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/20-otel-collector.md

 ## 3. Install the OpenTelemetry Collector using Helm

-Install the OpenTelemetry Collector in Operator mode using the Splunk Helm chart.
-First, add the Splunk Helm chart repository to Helm and update:
+We are going to install the OpenTelemetry Collector in Operator mode using the Splunk Kubernetes Helm Chart for the Opentelemetry collector.
+First, we need to add the Splunk Helm chart repository to Helm and update so it knows where to find it:

 {{< tabs >}}
 {{% tab title="Helm Repo Add" %}}